Deriving The Bekenstein-Hawking entropy by Statistical Mechanics and Quantization of Non-Commuting Space

-In this equation, $n$ is assumed to be the number of quantities of space.
-In paper \cite{29} the authors have assumed that n has the concept of state number rather than space quantities.
-(Similar to a simple harmonic oscillator where n represents the energy states of the system and the system is set to $n = 0$ at the ground state and by receiving energy, it climbs to higher modes).
-And with the help of Eq .\eqref {eq1}, they tried to find the equations governing gravity.
-The main idea of the authors in paper \cite{29}, was to assume by inserting some energy or mass into the space, its quantas would become excited and since the quantum of space is excited by energy on space, so there must be a direct relationship between the energy absorbed by space quanta and Eq .\eqref {eq1} .
-Which in the paper \cite{29}, the authors have written this Relationship as $(E_n={\alpha}A_n,{\alpha}={\kappa}{\Omega})$ ($\kappa$ is an unknown dimensionless constant, and $\Omega$ is a constant to set the dimension).In the following, we will take a brief description of the article \cite{29}, and then we will use these calculations to obtain the Bekenstein-Hawking entropy.
-The average area of space quanta is obtained from the following equation:
+In this equation $n$ is assumed to be the number of space quantums.
+In paper \cite{29} the authors have assumed that n has the concept of state number rather than the number of space quantums.
+(Similar to a simple harmonic oscillator where n represents the energy states of the system, and the system is set to $n = 0$ at the ground state and by receiving energy it climbs to higher modes).
+And with the help of Eq .\eqref {eq1} they tried to find the equations governing gravity.
+The main idea of the authors in paper \cite{29} was to assume by inserting some energy or mass into the space its quantas would become excited and since the quantas of space is excited by energy on space so there must be a direct relationship between the energy absorbed by space quantas and Eq .\eqref {eq1} .
+Which in the paper \cite{29}, the authors have written this Relationship as $(E_n={\alpha}A_n,{\alpha}={\kappa}{\Omega})$ ($\kappa$ is an unknown dimensionless constant and $\Omega$ is a constant to set the dimension).
+In the following, we will say a brief description of the article \cite{29} and then we will use these calculations to obtain the Bekenstein-Hawking entropy.
+The average area of space quantas is obtained by the following equation

-Since in Eq .\eqref {eq2} the dimension of $A_n$ is area and the argument ${(\beta A_n)}$ is dimensionless, the dimension of $\beta$ should be the inverse of area.
-For this reason, we define $\beta = \frac{\alpha}{k_BT}$, where $T$ and $k_B$ are respectively the system temperature and the Boltzmann constant.
-It should be noted that in Eq .\eqref {eq2}, the quantity $\sum_{n=0}^{\infty}e^{-\beta A_n}$ is the partition function of the system.
-With some simplification, we can written the Eq .\eqref {eq2} as follows:
+Since in Eq .\eqref {eq2} the dimension of $A_n$ is area and the argument ${(\beta A_n)}$ is dimensionless, so the dimension of $\beta$ must be the inverse of area.
+For this reason we define $\beta = \frac{\alpha}{k_BT}$, where $T$ and $k_B$ are respectively the system temperature and the Boltzmann constant.
+It should be noted that in Eq .\eqref {eq2} the quantity $\sum_{n=0}^{\infty}e^{-\beta A_n}$ is the partition function of the system.
+With some simplification we can written the Eq .\eqref {eq2} as

-We assume no interaction between space quantas, therefore, we can write the following relation between the total area of $N$ quanta and the average area of each quanta.
+We assume there are no interaction between space quantas. and so we can write the following relation between the total area of $N$ quantas and the average area of each quanta